-Low voltage irrigation systems utilize a 24VAC electronic signal to initialize a valve's solenoid.
-Even though the system is low voltage it is still always recommended a trained professional perform these tests.
+Irrigation systems utilize a 24VAC electronic signal to initialize a valve's solenoid.
+Even though the system is low voltage, it is still always recommended a trained professional perform these tests.

-With the station activated and this icon showing; (icon).
+With the station activated and this icon showing; ( ).

-Place either probe from the volt meter on what's presumably the COMMON wire at the valve manifold, place the other probe on the solenoids power wire.
-With the station activated you sould have 24-28VAC.
+Place either probe from the voltmeter on what's presumably the COMMON wire at the valve manifold, place the other probe on the solenoids power wire.
+With the station activated you should have 24-28VAC.